 - Use of facilities or grounds must not interfere with or disrupt educational, academic or other University activities.

-- No changes in set-up will be accepted within 24 hours of the event.
-See examples of room set up and diagrams online at reservations.
+- No changes in setup will be accepted within 24 hours of the event.
+See examples of room setups and diagrams online at reservations.

 Authorization Process For Major Programs

 Once the concept has received a preliminary approval by the director or designee, it may be brought to the attention of the Events Board to review and approve.
 (The Events Board meets on a weekly basis.)